vacuousgrimoire/vacuousgrimoire.github.io/docs/house-rules/retroclones/injuries.md

 Recovering from a major injury requires three weeks of rest or one use of *cure serious wounds* or equivalent magical healing.

 ## Permanent Injury
-Recovery from a permanent injury is typically impossible.
+Recovery from a permanent injury is typically impossible without the intervention of artifacts or miracles.

-Treat a permanent head injury as a major head injury, which after recovery, results in an alignment and personality change.